HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### CodeableConcept

 A CodeableConcept consists of an array of Codings, plus a text.
-Codings are expressed using the shorthand explained [directly above](#coding).
+Codings are expressed using the [shorthand notation for Coding](#coding).
 The FSH for setting the first Coding in a CodeableConcept is:

 ```
 * {CodeableConcept type} = {system}#{code} "{display text}"